 c.
 To appoint:

-Members of the Senate Committee on Faculty Personnel Policies, subject to Faculty ratification.
+Members of the Senate Subcommittee on Faculty Personnel Policies, Senate Subcommittee on Equity, and the Senate Subcommittee on Committees, subject to Faculty ratification.

-Members of ad hoc Faculty committees, and Faculty members of joint ad hoc committees, specifically including those committees occasioned by the need to fill the office of the President and of the Vice President for Academic Affairs and/or Dean of the College.
+Members of ad hoc Faculty committees, and Faculty members of joint ad hoc committees, specifically including those committees occasioned by the need to fill the office of the President and of the Chief Academic Officer and Academic Deans of the University.

 Subject to Faculty ratification, Members of Standing Committees to complete unexpired but vacated terms of previously elected members.